Statistical Analysis of the Extensive Cancellation Algorithm for Passive Radar Using an Imperfect Reference Signal: Performance Analysis

-\begin{remark} The fact that (\ref{eq:CRB_theta}) is the CRB for $\thetabf$ assuming a perfect reference signal follows from the fact that when $\sigma_n^2=0$, $\hat{\thetabf}$ is the exact ML estimate of $\thetabf$, which is statistically efficient to first order under mild conditions \cite{Kay:93}.
-To be precise, (\ref{eq:CRB_theta}) is the CRB only if it is computed with $M=1$.
-For $M>1$, one could in principle define a CRB for frame-based data, which would then be valid under the assumption that the frames are not synchronized. \end{remark}
+\begin{remark} The term $\textbf{\textit{CRB}}_{\boldsymbol{\theta}}$ in (\ref{eq:CRBascov}) is the CRLB for $\thetabf$ assuming a perfectly known IO signal, and the second term quantifies the excess error due to the noise in the reference channel.
+That (\ref{eq:CRB_theta}) is the CRLB for $\thetabf$ assuming a perfect reference signal follows from the fact that when $\sigma_n^2=0$, $\hat{\thetabf}$ is the exact ML estimate of $\thetabf$, which is statistically efficient to first order under mild conditions \cite{Kay:93}. \end{remark}